Kord-Extensions/kord-extensions/docs/docs/integrations/koin.md

 # Koin

-[Kotlin](https://insert-koin.io/) is a lightweight dependency injection framework, written in pure Kotlin.
-It's a fairly popular DI framework, and Kord Extensions supports it as a first-class citizen.
+[Kotlin](https://insert-koin.io/) is a lightweight service locator framework, written in pure Kotlin.
+It's a fairly popular framework that's often used in place of a larger dependency injection framework like Dagger, and Kord Extensions supports it as a first-class citizen.

 ??? question "Do I have to use this?"
     Koin integration is entirely optional, but it cannot be unbundled from the main distribution at the moment.
 The